 My first attempts actually looked like yarn…not the best yarn on the planet, but definitely yarn.
 I was hooked!

-I bought a roving sampler and worked my way through that.
+I bought a roving sampler at the Stitches West Market and worked my way through that.

 Then I tried larger pieces of roving…getting better.